 - Credit card bills

-The estate can settle many of these debts But, if there aren’t many assets included in the estate, any leftover funds from the burial insurance policy can be used to pay off these debts.
+Many of these debts can be settled through the estate.
+But, if there aren’t many assets included in the estate, any leftover funds from the burial insurance policy can be used to pay off these debts.

 How to arrange for a cremation?